Astcort/PyGLViewer/README.md

 # PyGLViewer

 Framework developed for the ENS Course [...](...)

-Simple OpenGL viewer designed to have a quick visualization of the results of the simulation.
+This is a simple OpenGL viewer designed to have a quick visualization of the results of the simulations.
+The goal is *not* to do efficient/marvelous renderings, although you can tune a bit the viewer if you want.

 ## Author